 In the short term, we will describe how differences in virgin and non-virgin soils contribute to potato health.
 More specifically, we will identify the soil physical, chemical and biological (including plant pathogens and nematodes) properties associated with the observed yield increases when potatoes are grown in virgin soils.
 This work will also contribute toward evaluating the usefulness of soil health indicators in the CASH and establishing a soil health assessment framework that is most relevant for potato systems in the PNW.
 Results from this research will be disseminated through a peer-reviewed manuscript, Potato Progress report, field days, and conference presentations.

 In the longer term, results from this research will inform future efforts to reproduce and maintain the benefits of virgin soils on potato yield and quality at commercial scales.
 After the factors that contribute to yield increases in virgin soils are identified, the authors will apply for additional funding to study management strategies that can reproduce these effects in commercial potato fields with non-virgin soils.
-Ultimately, the authors hope that this research will help sustain the potato industry in the Northwest.

 Project Timeline: